-Outcomes of our manufactured capital
+Introduction Outcomes of our manufactured capital Our actions that enhanced our outcomes

 Our manufactured capital consists of property, plant, equipment and the production of our products.

 Our strategic objective of supplying high-quality, affordable products is underpinned by our catching, processing and manufacturing capabilities, vertical integration in some aspects of our supply chain and the ownership of our processing and manufacturing facilities.
 Our processing and manufacturing facilities present a range of production capabilities and capacities aligned to our current and future commercial objectives.